UMM-CSci-Systems/Log-processing/README.md

 the number of occurrences of each of the usernames that appear in the `failed_login_data.txt` files, and then turn those counts into the appropriate JavaScript lines.
-For each username count, we need to add a row with that information; this is accomplished with the line
+For each username count, we need to add a row with that information; this is accomplished with lines of the form

 ```javascript
 data.addRow(['Hermione', 42]);
 ```

-where the first argument to `addRow` is the username, and the second is the number of failed logins on that username.
+where the argument to `addRow` is an array containing two items (in order): the username, and the number of failed logins on that username.

 Gathering the contents of the `failed_login_data.txt` files and extracting the username columns is quite similar to the start of `process_client_logs.sh`.
 Once you have that, the trick is to figure out how to count how many times each username appears.
 It turns out that the command `uniq` has a flag that counts occurrences just as we need.
 The one trick is `uniq` needs its input to be sorted; the command 'sort' will take care of this nicely.
-I then took the output of `uniq` and ran it through a simple `awk` command that converted the output of 'uniq' into the desired `data.addRow` lines.
-I dumped that into a temporary file, which I then handed to `wrap_contents.sh` to add the username header and footer.
+We then took the output of `uniq` and ran it through a simple `awk` command that converted the output of 'uniq' into the desired `data.addRow` lines.
+We dumped that into a temporary file, which we then handed to `wrap_contents.sh` to add the username header and footer.

 :warning: You may find you need to put a single quote (&apos;) inside an awk